bsantunes/AHM26108D_RAK/README.md

 CONFIG_MAC80211=m
 ```

-Finally, ensure wireless dependencies are enabled:
+Finally, ensure wireless dependencies are enabled sincet the Morse driver depends on cfg80211 and mac80211.

-The Morse driver depends on cfg80211 and mac80211.
 Ensure these are enabled:
 ```
 CONFIG_CFG80211=m
 CONFIG_MAC80211=m